tibs/beyond-spellchecking-talk/slides.rst

 |cross| Just let me code
 ------------------------

-Writing a plugin with access to knowledge of the document structure.
+Writing a plugin with access to knowledge of the document structure

 Pre-built or hand-designed
 --------------------------

-((**Do we adopt an existing set of checks, grow our own, or some combination**))
+Adopt an existing package - Microsoft or Google styles

+Do that and add customisations

+Start from scratch and specify everything yourself

+...but if you do your own checks, consider contributing back to the community

 Available tools
 ---------------